claraworkman/containerized-sterling-labs/Containerized-Sterling-B2Bi-Lab-2/b2bi-lab-day-2.md

 ## **3. Self-heal**
 In this section of the lab, we see how RedHat OpenShift performs self healing when a pod is deleted.

 3.1.
-To delete the pod, login to your cluster with your IBMid by browsing to the `OpenShift web console` (*see your environment assignment e-mail for the link to your ROKS Cluster URL*).
+To delete the pod, login to your cluster with your user credentials by browsing to the `OpenShift web console`.

 3.2.
 From the administrator section menu on the left, clink on the `Workload` drop down menu and click on Pods, and at the top, select the `tools` project.